dcwise/dita-badges/README.md

 ![Conref push topic processing role.](/images/conref-push_3.png)

-Setting this atttribute makes `conrefpush.dita` available to the DITA map and to the DITA processor, but not visible to the customer.
+Setting this attribute makes `conrefpush.dita` available to the DITA map and to the DITA processor, but not visible to the customer.

 To "push" a badge into `Untitled1.dita` before the section paragraph with `@id="first-para"`, insert the following markup into `conrefpush.dita`.